 - Pros: Magical; beautiful, multicolored mane of silky hair; able to singlehandedly gore Wall Street wrongdoers.

-- Cons: Televised disemboweling of Wall Streeters likely to scare main constituency of 5-year-old girls.
+- Cons: Televised disemboweling of Wall Streeters likely to scare main constituency of five-year-old girls.

 - Pros: Savvy businessman; successful innovator.
 Propensity for wearing T-shirts in public would bring much-needed wardrobe diversity to buttoned-up Washington scene.

-- Cons: Currently under SEC investigation; appeared on Dancing With the Stars.
+- Cons: Has been investigated by the SEC before; appeared on Dancing With the Stars.